-Mai Dubai Receives A Green Certification For Hosting At Moro Hub Green Cloud
+Mai Dubai Receives a Green Certification for Hosting at Moro Hub Green Cloud

-(MENAFN- Dubai PR Network) Dubai, UAE, 23 March 2024: Moro Hub, a subsidiary of Digital DEWA, the digital arm of Dubai Electricity and Water Authority (PJSC), presented a Green Certificate to Mai Dubai, the UAE's leading bottled water company.
-The Green Certificate was presented to Abraham Kah Chief Executive Offier of Mai Dubai by Mohammed Bin Sulaiman, Chief Executive Officer of Moro Hub in recognition of the company's commitment to hosting their IT Workloads on
+(MENAFN- Virtue mena) Dubai, UAE, 22 March 2024: Moro Hub, a subsidiary of Digital DEWA, the digital arm of Dubai Electricity and Water Authority (PJSC), presented a Green Certificate to Mai Dubai, the UAE’s leading bottled water company.
+The Green Certificate was presented to Abraham Kah Chief Executive Offier of Mai Dubai by Mohammed Bin Sulaiman, Chief Executive Officer of Moro Hub in recognition of the company's commitment to hosting their IT Workloads on Moro’s Green Cloud.

 The decision to entrust Moro Hub with its data hosting needs reflects Mai Dubai’s dedication to employing cutting-edge technology and ensuring highest standards of data management.
 Moro Green Cloud, renowned for its state-of-the-art facilities and robust infrastructure, has provided Mai Dubai with a secure and scalable environment to safeguard its critical business information.